sdsmnc221/basic-react-native-unity/README.md

 - [x] Docs for UnityProject & how to export and build the project on your own in:
     - [x] Android.
     - [x] iOS.
-- [ ] Docs for Bridge.
+- [x] Docs for Bridge.
-- [ ] Support for multiple Unity scenes. **Multiple Unity Views / Instances are impossible**, until further updates from Unity and asmadsen (if he decides not to drop his amazing package).
+- [ ] Support for multiple Unity scenes. **Multiple Unity Views / Instances are impossible**, until further updates from Unity and asmadsen (if he decides not to drop his project haha).